infinum/frontend-handbook/React/Testing best practices.md

 ## Testing user events

-If any part of your test is preforming the state update, that action needs to be wrapped into `waitFor`.
+If any part of your test is performing the state update, that action needs to be wrapped into `waitFor`.

 You would be also warned for the bad testing practices by the react-testing-library linter plugin.

-For simulating an event, we use `@testing-library/user-event` library.
+For simulating an event, we use the `@testing-library/user-event` library.

 An example: